Aviv-public/Aviv-Web-Technical-Test/BACKEND-README.md

 Your team has created the `ListingAPI`, that handles listings.
-Today, you have picked a ticket in the Kanban and need to implement a **new feature** to persist and return price changes for a given listing over time.
+Today, you have picked a ticket in the Kanban and need to implement a **new endpoint**  that will return the price changes for a given listing over time.

 ### API structure